Julia Britton: Plays

 Through friend actor/director Malcolm Robertson, Britton was introduced to director Robert Chuter in 1988, with whom she would later form a long-lasting partnership.

 In 1991 she was commissioned to write Loving Friends which was produced site-specific at the National Trust of Australia property Rippon Lea in Elsternwick, Melbourne.
 The play, that was based on the life of arts patron Lady Ottoline and the Bloomsbury set, was a sell out success and followed with a revival the following year.
 The sequel to Loving Friends was An Indian Summer, which proved equally as popular.

 In 1995 they made national headlines with their notorious adaptation of D.H.
 Lawrence's Lady Chatterley's Lover, produced as a site-specific adaption by Peter Holmes à Court (Back Row Productions), Foster Gracie and EHW Productions.
 The play became a succès de scandal thanks to its daring frankness and faithfulness to the source novels and was so popular that it received seven seasons across Australia in Melbourne, Adelaide, Sydney and eventually in Perth, where it was met with opposition when the Christian Democrats attempted to have the production closed down.

 Her collaborations with Chuter continued with biographical productions of The Object of Desire (about Duncan Grant), The Lost (about Christopher Isherwood), The White Rose and the Blue (about Percy Grainger), I've Danced With A Girl Who Danced With The Prince Of Wales (about Prince Edward) and The Yellow Book (about Aubrey Beardsley).
 Literary adaptations include Little Lord Fauntleroy, Women In Love, Anne of Green Gables, Good Morning, Midnight! and Seven Little Australians.

 Other productions produced include "The Singing Forest", "Sunset Children", "Five Minute Call", "The Dream Children", "A Singular Man" and others.

 Her other productions include Animal Farm, Space Travel Unlimited, Erotica in Black and White and Mrs. Bloem.

-Her plays have been produced in Melbourne at La Mama, Carlton Courthouse, Melbourne Town Hall, The Butterfly Club, Theatreworks, Melbourne Theatre Company, Playbox Theatre, fortyfivedownstairs, St Martins Theatre, Chapel Off Chapel.
-In Sydney at Griffin Theatre, Parnassus' Den, North West Theatre Company, New Theatre.
-In Adelaide at Theatre 62, Stage Company, Budgie Lung, State Theatre Company of South Australia, Lion Arts Centre.
-In Perth at The Blue Room and in Hong Kong: Hong Kong Fringe Festival plus numerous others.
+Her plays have been produced in Melbourne at La Mama, Carlton Courthouse, Melbourne Town Hall, The Butterfly Club, Theatreworks, Melbourne Theatre Company, Playbox Theatre, fortyfivedownstairs, St Martins Theatre, Chapel Off Chapel; in Sydney at Griffin Theatre, Parnassus' Den, North West Theatre Company, New Theatre; in Adelaide at Theatre 62, Stage Company, Budgie Lung, State Theatre Company of South Australia, Lion Arts Centre; in Perth at The Blue Room] and at the Hong Kong Fringe Festival.

 Britton's Oblomov's Dream and Fresh Pleasures were both staged in London.
-The staging of Fresh Pleasures along with her life and career, was the subject of the documentary Fearless"'.
+The staging of Fresh Pleasures along with her life and career, was the subject of the documentary Fearless.

+Radio plays

-Radio playsA Cage in the Country (produced by ABC) and Ritual Killing (produced by 5UV).
+A Cage in the Country (produced by ABC) and Ritual Killing (produced by 5UV).